prosper00/arpeggiator/README.md

 - Still some bugs in ADC ISR - something timing-related is screwing with the muxer, and making it difficult to tell which reading is coming from which pin, especially if it's left free-running (I think the ISR is taking too many cycles.
 Using digitalRead is certainly to blame.
 Need to switch to port reads in the ISR)
 - Updating the display takes 80ms!
 Can I speed this up?
 Do I need to?
 May not be an issue if it's interruptable, and the important parts of the engine/synth are interrupt-driven.
 Using hardware i2c is probably not an option, as SDA/SCL are analog inputs.
 Display is currently disabled, I can't afford the cycles.
 - Amplifier improvements - do something about the hiss and USB power supply noise.
 A proper ground should help.
+- Synchronize synthesize note 'length' with the tempo (indelay) value of the sequencer.

 ## Aspirational Todo (ideas):
 - Some form of filtering on board, probably incorporating a CD4051 and opamp.
 Maybe a programmable vibrato/reverb/chorus/distortion?